Volunteering With Us: A Quick Guide

 Daily routine and meals

-The camp wakes before sunrise to a breakfast of chapati bread and omelette, and then works until 1200.
+The camp wakes before sunrise to a breakfast of chapati bread and omelette, and then works until 12:00.
 Lunch is usually biryani or similar rice-based dishes with meat or vegetables.
 Vegan and vegetarian alternatives are available.
-We take a break from 1330 to 1600 - feel free to rest, read, or nap during the hottest part of the day.
-Work resumes at 4:00 pm and continues until after dark, depending on the day’s activities and conditions.
+We encourage rest during the hottest part of the day between 13:00 and 15:00, after which work continues until after dark, depending on the day’s activities and conditions.
 The evening meal is typically bread, hummus, fish, chickpea curry or a similar simple dish, and tea and coffee are on offer throughout the day.
 Travel to fieldwork locations from the field station is by vehicle or on foot.
 Volunteers should have a reasonable level of fitness, as some days may include extended hikes.
 As evening falls, the field station fills with the scent of frankincense, the distant call to prayer, and the soft song of Tristram’s starlings, together shaping a peaceful rhythm to camp life.

 Satellite camps

 Satellite camps allow field teams to reach remote parts of the mountains to conduct targeted fieldwork activities.
-Satellite camps are set up for periods of 1-3 nights and all food and equipment is transported by vehicle or no foot or by camel to these remote wilderness spots.
+Satellite camps deploy for periods of 1-3 nights and all food and equipment is transported by vehicle, on foot or by camel.
 Satellite camps typically consist of small teams to minimize environmental disturbance and operate efficiently.

 Research